Transcaucasian ratsnake: Etymology

 The specific name, hohenackeri, is in honor of Rudolph Friedrich Hohenacker, who was a Swiss missionary, physician, and naturalist.

 Geographic range

-Z. hohenackeri is found in Armenia, Azerbaijan, Georgia, Iran, Iraq, Israel, Lebanon, southwestern Russia, Syria, and Turkey.
+Zamenis hohenackeri is found in Armenia, Azerbaijan, Georgia, Iran, Iraq, Israel, Lebanon, southwestern Russia, Syria, and Turkey.

 Description

-Z. hohenackeri may attain a total length of 65 cm, which includes a tail 11 cm long.
+Zamenis hohenackeri may attain a total length of 65 cm, which includes a tail 11 cm long.
 Dorsally, it is gray with four alternating series of dark brown spots.
 Ventrally, it is reddish or yellowish, marbled or spotted with gray.
 On the head, there is a diagonal black streak from the eye to the corner of the mouth, and a vertical black line below the eye.